 Things to do in Amsterdam in 3 days

 As you can see in our itinerary above, we didn’t do much in the evenings.
 Since we primarily travel as a family, nightlife is not important to us.
-However, if it is nightlife you seek, Amsterdam has plenty of it!
+However, if it is nightlife you seek, Amsterdam has plenty of it and is one of the best places to visit in the Netherlands for nightlife!

 Damrak greets you as you step out of Amsterdam Centraal train station into the Amsterdam city center.
 This picture avenue with its colorful gable houses is directly across from the central station.